ec-europa/eubfr-data-lake/docs/HOW_TO_TEST.md

 ## Deploy

-Follow [these instructions](../README.md) to start your staged development environment.
+Follow [these instructions](../README.md) to deploy a project under your name and stage.

 ## Send data